dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## Terminology

-This specification defines the following term:
+This specification defines the following terms:

-- **Account**: *To be completed.*

-- **Command**: *To be completed.*
+- **Command**: An instruction from an OP to an RP.

-- **Command Token**: A JSON Web Token (JWT) similar to an ID Token that contains Claims about the command being issued.
+- **Command Token**: A JSON Web Token (JWT) signed by the OP that contains Claims about the Command being issued.

-- **Commands URI**: *To be completed.*
+- **Commands URI**: The URL at the RP where OPs post Command Tokens.

 ## Overview

-This specification defines a Command Request sent from the OP to the RP, and a Command Response returned from the RP to the OP.
-The Command Request is an HTTP POST with a `application/x-www-form-urlencoded` encoded body containing a signed, and optionally encrypted JWT, the Command Token.
-The Command Response is an HTTP status code and potentially an `application/json` encoded response.
+This specification defines a Command Request containing a Command Token sent from the OP to the RP, and a Command Response returned from the RP to the OP.

 ```
 +------+  Command Request       +------+